 K visas are issued in Canada at the U.S. Consulates General in Montreal and Vancouver.
 K-3 visas are no longer being processed in Canada.
 Please select one of the following list to find more specific information on the processing of fiancé visas in Canada and visit our information center:

 Follow the list below for a step-by-step guide to the fiancé visa process in Canada.

 - Step 1: File a petition (I-129F) with USCIS.

-- Step 2: Once the petition has been received from USCIS at the National Visa Center, you will be notified that your case is being processed.
-Please refer to U.S. Consulate General Montreal, the Visa Unit will send you scheduling and appointment preparation instructions via email (Packet 3).
+- Step 2: Once the petition has been received from USCIS at the National Visa Center, you will be notified.
+Once the National Visa Center sends the case to U.S. Consulate General Montreal, the Visa Unit will send you scheduling and appointment preparation instructions via email (Packet 3).